OISTE/repository/tmp/testcp.md

 ### Certification authorities

-The current full list of Certification Authorities that have been authorized by OISTE to operate under the **OGTM** and implement this particular CP is disclosed in **http://www.oiste.org/repository**.
+The current full list of Certification Authorities that have been authorized by OISTE to operate under the **OWGTM** and implement this particular CP is disclosed in **http://www.oiste.org/repository**.

 ### Registration authorities